English nationalism: Anglo-Saxon

 Patrick Wormald has claimed that England was a nation by the time of the Venerable Bede, who wrote the Historia ecclesiastica gentis Anglorum (Ecclesiastical History of the English People) around 730.
 Wormald attributes Bede with a decisive "role in defining English national identity and English national destiny".
 Bede uses the label "English" to describe the Germanic peoples who inhabited Britain: Angles, Saxons and Jutes, and excluding Britons, Scots and Picts.
 In the final paragraph to the preface of the Ecclesiastical History of the English People Bede departs from the usual word "gens" and instead uses the word "natio" to describe the "historia nostrae nationis": the history of our own nation.
 This is the first verbal appearance of the English nation.

-The Anglo-Saxon poem The Battle of Maldon described the said battle between the Anglo-Saxon forces of Ethelred the Unready against a Viking invasion in 991.
-The poem praises the Anglo-Saxons defence of "their land, the land of Ethelred the King, the place and the people" and Byrhtnoth, Earl of Essex, is attributed as saying: "Shall our people, our nation, bear you to go hence with our gold?"
+The Anglo-Saxon poem The Battle of Maldon described the eponymous battle between the Anglo-Saxon forces of Ethelred the Unready against a Viking invasion in 991.
+The poem praises the Anglo-Saxons' defence of "their land, the land of Ethelred the King, the place and the people" and Byrhtnoth, Earl of Essex, is attributed as saying: "Shall our people, our nation, bear you to go hence with our gold?"

 Both Hastings and James Campbell believe England was a nation-state during late Anglo-Saxon times.
-Campbell writes that by the Norman conquest of 1066, "England was by then a nation-state".
+Campbell writes that by the Norman Conquest of 1066, "England was by then a nation-state".

 Medieval

-The Norman conquest introduced a ruling class over England who displaced English land owners and clergy, and who spoke only Anglo-Norman, though it is likely many if not most were conversant in English from the second generation onwards.
+The Norman Conquest introduced a ruling class over England who displaced English land owners and clergy, and who spoke only Anglo-Norman; however, it is likely many (if not most) were conversant in English from the second generation onwards.
 William of Malmesbury, a chronicler of mixed Anglo-Norman descent writing in the twelfth century, described the Battle of Hastings as: "That fatal day for England, the sad destruction of our dear country [dulcis patrie]".
 He also lamented: "England has become the habitation of outsiders and the dominion of foreigners.
 Today, no Englishman is earl, bishop, or abbot, and newcomers gnaw away at the riches and very innards of England; nor is there any hope for an end of this misery".
 Another chronicler, Robert of Gloucester, speaking in part of earlier centuries, in the mid to late thirteenth century: